pedropaulofb/langstring/README.md

 ### Control

-The Control classes, namely `LangStringControl` and `MultiLangStringControl`, act as static managers for the flags.
+The Control classes, namely `Controller` and `MultiLangStringControl`, act as static managers for the flags.
 They provide methods to set, retrieve, and reset the states of these flags, ensuring consistent behavior across all instances of `LangString` and `MultiLangString`.

 #### Control Methods